s223929/41934---Advanced-BIM-Materials/A4/README.md

 A crucical attribute to know is:
 > **IfcRelAssociatesMaterial:** an objectified relationship between a material definition and elements or element types to which this material definition applies.

-This attibute can applied to layered elements, profiles or be arranged by identified part of a component based element:
+This attibute can be applied to layered elements, profiles or be arranged by identified part of a component based element:

 | Element      | Attribute |
 | ----------- | ----------- |